MarketDataApp/documentation/api/universal-parameters/human-readable.md

 ### True

 The API will output human-readable attribute names instead of the standard camelCase attribute names.
 The output will be capitalized as a title, with the first letter of each major word capitalized.
+The `s` status response is also surpressed.

 ### False (default)